Quantizations of conical symplectic resolutions I: local and global structure: Z -algebras

 This shows that both $\kappa^\Z$ and $\kappa_!^\Z$ preserve bounded modules and thus induce functors on the quotient categories. \end{proof}

 \begin{proposition} The following diagram commutes.

 \end{proposition} (Note that the horizontal arrows are equivalences by Theorem \ref{Zloc}.)\\

-\begin{proof} First note that we can assume that $\cN=\cN_\xi$, that is, that $\cN$ has an $G$-equivariant structure agreeing with that induced by $\eta-\xi$.
+\begin{proof} Fix an object $\cN$ of $\Dmod$.
+First, note that we can assume that $\cN=\cN_\xi$, that is, that $\cN$ has an $G$-equivariant structure agreeing with that induced by $\eta-\xi$.
 This is because passing to the largest submodule that has such a structure doesn't change $\kappa$ or $\kappa^\Z$.

 With this assumption, we have a restriction map

 where $\secs^\Z(\fX;-) = \secs^\Z$, and $\secs^\Z(\fU; -)$ denotes the same functor defined using the set $\fU$ of stable points.
 As in the proof of Theorem \ref{Zloc}, let $\bar\cN := \cN(0)/\cN(-1)$.